Pandinosaurus/mstrimas.github.io/_source/2017-07-24-tweet-mast.rmd

 ---
 layout: post
-title: "Twitter citizen science: mapping spruce masting events with Twitter"
+title: "Twitter citizen science: mapping spruce masting events"
 published: true
 excerpt: >
   In this post, I the use the Twitter API to access geocoded tweets on spruce